Habitat: Gallery (riverine or riparian) forest

 Fruits and seeds

-The fruit typically reaches a diameter of 25 to 30m.
-Indigenous Australians ate the fallen fruit raw or mashed the flesh into an edible paste.
+The fruit typically reaches a diameter of 25-30mm.
+Traditional Owners would eat the fallen fruit raw or mash the flesh into an edible paste.
 The pulp of the fruit is sour and slightly bitter.
 Raw green fruits were picked and buried in the sand for four days, during which they softened, turned blue, and became sweeter and more palatable.
+Inside, there is a rough, woody stone that contains up to five seeds.

 Fun Fact: The woody stones, characterised by their deeply pitted surfaces, are occasionally used for decorative purposes.